Rancho Murieta Dog Bite Lawyer

 A dog attack is traumatic.
 Here are some things you need to remember if you become a victim of a vicious dog.

 - If you were attacked by a dog, immediately seek medical attention.
 Dog bites present a severe risk of infection, and quick treatment may help reduce those risks.
 To mitigate the risk of infection, you will likely be prescribed a course of preventative antibiotics.
 The sooner you see a physician, the faster your healing process can begin.

-- It is crucial that you identify the dog owner that bit you regarding your legal rights.
+- You must identify the dog owner that bit you regarding your legal rights.
 If you are incapacitated by your injuries, enlist a friend or family member to obtain the home address and phone number of the person to whom the dog belongs.
 The dog owner is directly responsible for the damages that result from their pet's actions.
 If you cannot track down the dog's owner, the possibility of obtaining monetary recovery declines significantly.
 If you successfully locate the dog owner, our Rancho Murieta dog bite attorneys will be better able to help you with your claim.

 - Take photographs of your injuries shortly after the attack, and photo document your entire healing process.

 - Report the dog attack to your local animal control agency.
 This is crucial to prevent other innocent people from being attacked by the same dog.

-- Contact a Rancho Murieta dog bite lawyer to discuss your legal rights and your options for the dog owner's financial recovery.
+- Contact a Rancho Murieta dog bite lawyer to discuss your legal rights and options for the dog owner's financial recovery.

 Some of the damages that may be recoverable in a personal injury claim resulting from a dog attack include: